MichaelCreel/MichaelCreel/README.md

-I am a student at Los Alamos High School focusing on game and app development.
+I am a Computer Science major at the New Mexico Institute of Mining and Technology.

 You can find more information about me and my projects on my website or LinkedIn profile. https://sites.google.com/view/michaelcreel